jondwaite/jondwaite.github.io/content/post/2017-11-25-vcloud-director-extender-part-5-stretch-networking-l2vpn.md

   <br style="clear: both" />
 </div>

-Once deployment has completed (takes a few minutes) the vCloud Extender client interface shows the new DC extension network with a status of &#8216;Connected&#8217;:
+Once deployment has completed (takes a few minutes) the vCloud Extender client interface shows the new DC extension network with a status of 'Connected':

 <div id='gallery-64' class='gallery galleryid-399 gallery-columns-1 gallery-size-large'>
   <dl class='gallery-item'>